xSilence8x/Brno-new-events-scraper/README.md

-# Brno-new-events-scraper
+# Brno-upcoming-events-scraper

 ## Overview

-The BRNO New Events Sender is a Python-based tool for scraping and sending information about upcoming events in Brno, Czech Republic.
+The Brno Upcoming Events Scraper is a Python-based tool for scraping and sending information about upcoming events in Brno, Czech Republic.
 This repository contains the code for scraping event data from website [GoToBrno](https://www.gotobrno.cz) and sending event notifications on my personal e-mail.

 ## Features